-We are excited to tell you about some big updates to Gradle Enterprise!
+We are excited to tell you about some big updates to Develocity!

-The new Gradle Enterprise 2018.2 release has something for everyone – developers, build engineers, and Gradle administrators.
+The new Develocity 2018.2 release has something for everyone – developers, build engineers, and Gradle administrators.

 First, for build engineers, many issues are only evident by looking at aggregate data across thousands of builds.
 But this data is tedious to get and organize – if you can get it at all.